-Subdomains can also be used strategically by operations, marketing, and technical support to organize your website’s content into different, user-relevant sections.
+Subdomains can be used strategically by operations, marketing, and support teams to organize complex websites into clear, user-relevant sections.

-For instance, nytimes.com leveraged a subdomain to establish a dedicated cooking section for its readers.
+For instance, nytimes.com uses a subdomain to host a dedicated cooking experience for readers.

 New York Times subdomain for dedicated cooking section with an image of a casserole for the recipe of the day.